natverse/natverse_hugo/content/home/band_one.md

   row2: shiny
   row3: ""
   row4: rmarkdown
-title: R packages for neuroanatomical data
+title: Neuroanatomical data analysis
 ---

-The natverse is a [collection of interoperable R packages](/packages) to import, analyse, visualise and export 3D neuroanatomical data.
-They have been used to study brain and circuit organisation in a range of species including flies and mice.
+The natverse is a [collection of interoperable R packages](/packages) to import, visualise, analyse, manipulate and export 3D neuroanatomical data, including neurons, brains and brain regions.
+These tools have been used to study brain and circuit organisation in a range of species including flies and mice.

 Install the natverse with:
 ```